nalexandru/BlenderCompat/README.md

 # BlenderCompat
-Windows 7 support for Blender 3.x
+Windows 7 support for Blender 3.x and newer

 ## Description